votchallenge/website/contents/howto/integration_multiobject.md

     manager.run()
 ```

+### Integration with the toolkit

 A tracker can be integrated into the toolkit by putting a tracker description in the `trackers.ini` file, which is placed in the `workspace` directory.
-Example of a tracker description for a Python tracker (NCC tracker - <i>python_ncc.py</i> from [Python integration examples](https://github.com/votchallenge/integration/tree/master/python)):
+Example of a tracker description for a Python tracker ([NCC tracker](https://github.com/votchallenge/integration/blob/master/python/ncc_multiobject_manager.py) from [Python integration examples](https://github.com/votchallenge/integration/tree/master/python)):
 ```ini
 [NCCPython]
 label = PyNCC